 You can download the Primary Application Checklist for Lodging Agents and Solicitors from the NSW Land and Property Information here.

-Defending Against Adverse Possession Claims
+How To Defend Against Adverse Possession Claims?

 If you are the registered owner of a property that is subject to a claim for adverse possession, there are a few ways that you can defend against the claim.
 You can argue that: